OfficeDev/VBA-content/VBA/Excel-VBA/articles/application-registeredfunctions-property-excel.md

 ## Remarks

-If you don?t specify the index arguments, this property returns an array that contains a list of all registered functions.
+If you don't specify the index arguments, this property returns an array that contains a list of all registered functions.
 Each row in the array contains information about a single function, as shown in the following table.